 Electronic journals are listed in SOLO, just like the print versions.
 A link will take you to the ejournal provider.
 You will need to navigate to the article you need, which you can then read online or download.
 Please be very careful to only download or print one article from each journal issue, as normal copyright rules apply.
 Ejournal providers penalise the University if these rules are infringed, and persistent offenders can be idenitified!

 You can also browse the ejournals subscribed to by the University using the ejournals tab in SOLO.
 Ejournals relevant to German include:

 They may not all be listed on SOLO, but they should be listed in the appropriate bibliographic databases.
-More information about Open Access publishing is available on the Open Access tab.
+More information about Open Access publishing is available on the "For researchers" tab.

 We subscribe to a number of German newspapers and magazines, available in the Teaching Collection library.

 Please note that the Süddeutsche Zeitung is no longer available outside the London area.
 We do regret that we cannot provide this popular newspaper.